-- 1) Student Responsibilities: Students are expected to fully prepare for each session and contribute actively and positively in classroom discussions.
-An inquisitive attitude and willingness to engage are essential for a successful, graduate-level seminar experience. - 2) Workload: The workload throughout the course requires a manageable level of preparation.
-Leadership in the Profession of Arms (LPA) is a graduate-level course that generally requires three hours of student preparation for every seminar-hour convening.
+1) Student Responsibilities: Students are expected to fully prepare for each session and contribute actively and positively in classroom discussions.
+An inquisitive attitude and willingness to engage are essential for a successful, graduate-level seminar experience.

+2) Workload: The workload throughout the course requires a manageable level of preparation.
+Foundations in the Profession of Arms (FPA) is a graduate-level course that generally requires three hours of student preparation for every seminar-hour convening.
 However, a significant peak in workload unavoidably occurs toward the end-of-trimester when multiple-course papers and exams are due.
-Successful students will plan. - 3) Session Prerequisites: Students must complete all "Read/Watch" items listed in the weekly session folder in Blackboard (Bb) prior to class.
-These readings and videos serve as a basis for informed and lively seminar discussion.
-Supplemental readings are useful for students seeking more information on the session's topics. - 4) Written Assignments: Students are graded on responses to Discussion Board questions and on individual Integration Assignments.
-Discussion Board questions and Integration Assignments can be found on Blackboard (Bb). - a) The Discussion Boards are designed to build community and engage the readings outside of class.
-Beginning the second week of the class, students create Discussion Board posts based on the prompts provided in Blackboard.
-Discussion Board activities count toward the student's seminar contribution grade.
-See Bb for additional details, rubric, and due dates. - b) Integration Assignments/Reflection Journals afford students the opportunity to connect the course material to their experiences.
-These written assignments count for 60% of a student's overall grade.
-See Bb for details, rubric, and due dates.
+Successful students will plan.

+3) Session Prerequisites: Students must complete all "Read/Watch" items listed in the weekly session folder in Blackboard (Bb) prior to class.
+These readings and videos serve as a basis for an informed seminar discussion.
+Supplemental readings are useful for students seeking more information on the session's topics.

+4) Assignments: The deliverables for this course are five Reflection Assignments, a final Academic Paper, and a Personal Leader Development Plan (PLDP).
+Additionally, students will use the Discussion Boards to capture their thoughts regarding the course content.
+Details for these assignments are on Blackboard (Bb).

+a) Reflection Assignments afford students the opportunity to connect the course material to their experiences.
+These written assignments are ungraded with feedback only.
+See Bb for details.

+b) Like journaling, the Discussion Boards (DBs) are designed to capture student impressions for each lesson as the course progresses.
+Unlike traditional DBs, there are no requirements to comment on other students' posts.
+DB activities count for 15% of the overall grade.

+c) The final Academic Paper affords students the opportunity to connect the course material to their experiences.
+This written assignment builds on the previous Reflection Assignments and counts for 50% of a student's overall grade.
+See Bb for details, rubric, and due date.

+5) Non-IMAP students: Only those students enrolled in the International Master of Arts Program will receive graded evaluations.
+International students who are not enrolled in the International Master of Arts Program (non-IMAP) must complete the course requirements when present.
+Course requirements are optional but highly encouraged when non-IMAP students are away for the Field Studies Program.

+6) Tutorials.
+Students will meet one-on-one with faculty outside of class via Zoom to review their reflection assignments and examine student ideas about their final academic paper.
+Students should view these sessions as an aid in preparing their essay.
+Students are ultimately responsible for the shape of their final academic paper.
+Either students or moderators may request additional meetings as necessary.

-- 5) Seminar Contribution.
-Your preparation for the seminar by mastering the required readings and contribution to seminar discussion is a key aspect of this course.
-The student contribution is assessed by the quality of Discussion Board posts and in-class contribution.
+Seminar Preparation and Contribution.
+The student contribution is assessed by the quality of in-class contribution and their PLDP presentation.
 It's not the number of times students speak, but how well they demonstrate understanding of the subject matter, enrich the discussion, and contribute to positive learning.
 This requires students to listen attentively, think critically, and offer informed comments.
-Students are expected to prepare for and be thoughtfully engaged in each session.
-Seminar contribution accounts for 40% of the overall grade. - 6) Non-IMAP students: Only those students enrolled in the International Master of Arts Program will receive graded evaluations.
-International students who are not in the International Master of Arts Program (non-IMAP) must complete the Discussion Board requirements and, when present, classroom activities.
-Additionally, they may choose to complete the Integration Assignments and the final Personal Leader Development Plan (PLDP).
-Although optional, completing these assignments is highly encouraged.
+Seminar contribution accounts for 35% of the overall grade.

+Seminar preparation and contribution will be graded at the end of the term according to the following standards: